 The promising advent of fully electric vehicles also means a shift towards fully electrical control of the existing and new vehicle functions.
 In particular, critical X-by-wire functions require sophisticated redundancy solutions.
 As a result, the overall Electric/Electronic (E/E) architecture of a vehicle is becoming even more complex and costly.

-The main idea of SafeAdapt is to develop novel architecture concepts based on adaptation to address the needs of a new E/E architecture for FEVs regarding safety, reliability and cost-efficiency.
-This will reduce the complexity of the system and the interactions by generic, system-wide fault and adaptation handling.
+The main idea of SafeAdapt was to develop novel architecture concepts based on adaptation to address the needs of a new E/E architecture for FEVs regarding safety, reliability and cost-efficiency.
+This reduces the complexity of the system and the interactions by generic, system-wide fault and adaptation handling.
 It also enables extended reliability despite failures, improvements of active safety, and optimized resources.
 This is especially important for increasing reliability and efficiency regarding energy consumption, costs and design simplicity.